|Apply | Register | Check Email | Use Online Tools|

 |Football||Official Athletic Site of San Joaquin Delta College|

-The 2013 season marks the thirteenth year of the Gary Barlow era.
-Since assuming the reins as Head Coach in 2001, Coach Barlow has led the Mustang program to a 60-37 combined record.
+Gary Barlow has assumed the reins as Head Coach since 2001.
+Coach Barlow has led the Mustang program to a 60-37 combined record.
 The 2004 team was ranked #7 nationally by J.C.
 Gridwire and #2 in Northern California.
 His teams are 29-17 in conference play and have been crowned Conference Champions three times.

 During Barlow’s tenure, Delta has appeared in ten post-season bowl games.
 Bowl victories include the 2001 Capitol Shrine Bowl, the 2004 Holiday Bowl and the 36-14 win over defending National Champion San Francisco in the 2008 Hawaiian Punch Bowl.
 The 2011 team concluded last season beating De Anza College 63-14 in the Delta Togo Bowl.

 In addition to team successes, 82 student-athletes have been awarded athletic scholarships.
 Scholar-Athlete recognition has been awarded to 83 players.

 Coach Barlow has been twice named Conference Coach of the Year (2002 and 2004).
 In addition to these honors, he has been featured as a speaker before the National Convention of the American Football Coaches Association on two occasions.

 A Tracy High School product, Coach Barlow’s playing career included stints at the University of Wyoming (1985-86), Delta College (1987), and the University of the Pacific (1988-89).
 Following graduation from UOP, he signed a contract to play for the NFL’s New York Giants.
 He finished his playing days as a member of the Barcelona Dragons of NFL Europe.